ISS position and AMS 02 pointing accuracy study

 position errors could be very high from time to time):

-The ISS orbital positional accuracy is discussed in this other paper, see page 1 and page 2.
+The ISS orbital positional accuracy is discussed in this paper, see page 1 and page 2.

 A discussion about satellites orbit determination methods and the involved timing errors can be found in